kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 eligibility rules for SCCA Solo events per section 3.1.A in the rule book.
 To minimize the likelihood of a vehicle rollover, the SCCA stipulates that competing vehicles must have a roof height to average track width ratio of less than one.
-However, the Solo Events Board (SEB) may also use static stability factor as an alternative to determine vehicle eligibility by requiring a SSF of greater than 1.3.
+However, the Solo Events Board (SEB) may alternatively use static stability factor to determine vehicle eligibility.
+When applying this rule, the SEB requires a SSF of 1.3 or greater.

 <div style="margin-bottom: 1em">
 {% include 2022/07/12/ssf-vs-roof-height-to-track-width-ratio-min.html %}